The Ultimate Guide to Affiliate World Asia 2019 – Bangkok

 Affiliate World Asia began as a way to bring STM forum discussions to life in the real world.
 It started in a meetup format, but has quickly outgrown itself into a full company (Affiliate World Conferences) with two major conferences, along with satellite events around the globe.

-The first full conference hit in 2015, and it’s already growing into one of the largest affiliate conferences in the world.
+The first full conference was on the scene in 2015, and it’s already growing into one of the largest affiliate conferences in the world.

 Why should I attend?

 The conference is both a valuable educational resource and a unique networking opportunity.

 Numerous guest speakers and attending companies dispense insight into the trends that will shape the future of our industry, while major players in every category (from super affiliates to newcomers) share experiences and best practices.

 In the end, it’s an exciting excuse to meet new people, chat about affiliate marketing and make a connection or learn a lesson that ends up paying for the ticket twice over.
 The potential value is unquestionable, but each attendee’s takeaway will be unique.